Maheshvenkata133/Maheshvenkata133/README.md

 ## 👨‍💻 About Me

-- 🔭 Working as a DevOps Engineer
+- 🔭 Working as a DevSecOps Engineer
 - ☸️ Managing Production Kubernetes Clusters
 - 🚀 CI/CD using Jenkins & ArgoCD (GitOps Strategy)
 - 🏗 Infrastructure as Code using Terraform